hynek/prometheus-async/README.rst

 Even for *synchronous* applications, the metrics exposure methods can be useful since they are more powerful than the one shipped with the official client.
-For that, helper functions have been added that run them in separate threads.
+For that, helper functions have been added that run them in separate threads (asyncio-only for the time being).

 The source code is hosted on GitHub_ and the documentation on `Read The Docs`_.